Skip to main content

 Quantity First

-Generate 20+ ideas before judging any of them.
-Your first idea is rarely your best idea.
+Generate 20+ ideas before judging any.
+Your first idea is rarely your best.
 The good stuff comes when you dig deeper.

 1